 It’s fitting that it’s pouring rain here today!

 I do hope you’ve enjoyed touring my new rain garden and can’t wait to show you what it does in the summer and fall.

 You’ll hardly recognize it!

 P.P.S.
-Since most businesses are shut down and are really struggling right now, I wanted to give a shout-out to my favorite online nurseries.
+Since so many businesses are shut down and struggling right now, I wanted to give a shout-out to my favorite online nurseries.

-My garden wouldn’t be what it is without them, as they’re the ONLY way I’m able to plant hard-to-find varieties (I’ll be writing a lot more about them throughout the year as they bloom.)
+My garden wouldn’t be what it is without them, as they’re the ONLY way I’m able to plant hard-to-find varieties.

 Please, consider visiting these sites – you’ll be amazed at what you can find!